 If the ransom is not paid, the files will usually remain encrypted and unavailable to the victim.
 Even after a ransom has been paid to unlock encrypted files, cyber criminals will sometimes demand additional payments, delete a victim’s data, refuse to decrypt the data, or decline to provide a working decryption key to restore the victim’s access.

-Ransomware attacks have targeted dozens of municipalities across the country this year.
+Ransomware attacks have targeted dozens of municipalities across the country in recent years.
 Here are some high-profile cases involving ransomware attacks and the potential cost of complying with or refusing the payment demand:

 - The city of Riviera Beach, Florida recently paid $600,000 in Bitcoin to hackers after a ransomware attack brought down its computer systems for three weeks.
 It was locally reported that the attack was triggered when a city employee clicked on a malicious link in an email.

 - Officials in Lake City, Florida recently voted to authorize their insurance company to pay $530,000 in Bitcoin to their ransomware attackers.
 Although the city is paying through its insurance company, it will be responsible for the $10,000 deductible on its policy and may face a hefty premium increase.

 - The city of Baltimore, Maryland was hit recently with a $76,000 ransom demand that resulted in many of its computer systems becoming unusable for over six weeks.
 Baltimore refused to pay the ransom and taxpayers will now foot the bill for restoration, which could exceed $18 million.

 - Last year, several Atlanta, Georgia city systems were crippled by an attack.
 Instead of paying the $51,000 ransom, the city spent $2.6 million in recovery costs.